OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

 </pre>
 </div>

-In the case you time your command wrong, **Makim** will suggest you some alternative:
+In the case you type your command wrong, **Makim** will suggest you some alternative:

 ```python